zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/stacks-pipelines-models.md

+---
+description: A guide on how to organize stacks, pipelines, models, and artifacts in ZenML.
+---

 # Organizing Stacks, Pipelines, Models, and Artifacts

 In ZenML, pipelines, stacks and models form a crucial part of your project's